EyeTrackVR/EyeTrackVR-Docs/docs/_pages/Things_To_Know.md

 ### Software is not final.
 Bugs can and will occur which may hinder the experience or useability at times.
 Do not expect 100% reliable and perfect function.
+Not all features are fully developed yet.

 ### Firmware may have user difficulties.
 Our firmware has not been tested widely so issues may creep up.